Why Choose Us?

 - We have state-of-the-art equipment and the most advanced technology.

 - Highly experienced data recovery experts.

-- ISO 4 Class 10 and ISO 5 Class 100 clean rooms – provides the optimal environment for any case requirement.
+- ISO 4 Class 10 and ISO 5 Class 100 clean rooms – provide the optimal environment for any case requirement.

-- Fast and friendly customer service available immediately, 24/7.
+- Fast and friendly customer service is available immediately, 24/7.

-- Free initial consultation and an extensive evaluation for your storage device.
+- Free initial consultation and an extensive evaluation of your storage device.

 - Data Recovery Guarantee Policy: No Data = No Recovery Fee.

 - Contact us about free overnight shipping (in North America).

 - Emergency response, on-site, remote, and in-lab, available 24/7/365 and worldwide.

 - World’s largest organizations use us to recover their data.

 - GSA United States government contract pre-screened and pre-qualified to serve local and federal US government entities.

 - HIPAA compliant – secure handling and protection of patient data.

 - SecuReturn™ – Secure encrypted data delivery back to the client.